and-kal/second-brain/content/tech/Haskell.md

 ### Tuples

-»A tuple is [...] a type with a fixed number of components, each of them holding a value, not necessarily of the same type.«
+»A tuple is [...] a type with a fixed number of components, each of them holding a value, not necessarily of the same type.« (Serrano Mena)

 #### Destructor functions